Martin Dumollard: The Laborde daughter of the inn

 Very little is known about this woman.
 The case concerning the victim has, above all, provided a better understanding of Dumollard's modus operandi.
-If his method of approach was invariable, it appeared that he also had certain habits every time he came to Lyon: he regularly ate at Marguerite Chorel's restaurant at 7, and usually slept in the Lobarde Inn held by Louise-Adèle Fleury, wife of Louis Laborde.
+If his method of approach was invariable, it appeared that he also had certain habits every time he came to Lyon: he regularly ate at Marguerite Chorel's restaurant at 7, and usually slept in the Laborde Inn held by Louise-Adèle Fleury, wife of Louis Laborde.
 In the beginning of February 1860, Dumollard presented himself at the inn, accompanied by a young girl who, he said, was his niece, asking for a room with two beds.
 A few moments later, the girl fled, pursued by Dumollard.
 She came at the end of February 1860 to the Laborde Inn, as the survey revealed.
 It is not known who she was or if Dumollard managed to catch her.
 However, during the investigation, Ms. Laborde formally recognized the tote and dress of the girl among the objects taken from Dumollard's home, which suggests an additional murder.